 Swimming with Dolphins in Lovina Bali

 The best way to do this tour is to stay in Lovina, up in the north of Bali.
 However, if you are based in more popular locations such as Ubud, Canggu or Seminyak, it is still do-able as a day trip!
 Just be warned that the pickup time will be early, especially the further away from Lovina you are located!
 (For this reason, it’s probably not ideal to do the tour from places like Uluwatu or Nusa Dua).
 We went as a group of 6 from Canggu, picked up and driven by my friend Andi, who is a local tour guide in Bali.
-He also helped us to arrange the dolphin tour, which was handy as he could recommend a reputable one!
+He also helped us to arrange the swimming with dolphins tour, which was handy as he could recommend a reputable one!

 Our pickup time was 3:30am, as it is around a 2-hour drive from Canggu up to Lovina.
 If you can sleep easily, then you can sleep a little more in the car on the way there.
 However, one thing I will say is that the route to Lovina passes up and over the mountainous area of Auman and Gitgit, and the roads are very windy.
 If you tend to get car sick, this is definitely something to bear in mind.